Ringed cross: Great Britain

-Celtic crosses in Ireland
+Ireland

 Most high crosses were made between the 8th and 10th centuries, with a briefer revival occurring in Ireland in the late 11th and 12th centuries.

 The Celtic cross saw a resurgence in the mid-19th century, following new studies and reconstructions of the medieval high crosses.
 They subsequently became common objects in art, architecture, and merchandise during the Celtic Revival.
 They have since remained popular symbols of Ireland and "Celtic" identity.